Frobisher Bay

 Frobisher Bay is an inlet of the Davis Strait in the Qikiqtaaluk Region of Nunavut, Canada.
 It is located in the southeastern corner of Baffin Island.
-Its length is about 230 km and its width varies from about 40 km at its outlet into the Labrador Sea to roughly 20 km towards its inner end.
+Its length is about 230 km and its width varies from about 40 km at its outlet into the Davis Strait to roughly 20 km towards its inner end.

 The capital of Nunavut, Iqaluit, known as Frobisher Bay from 1942 to 1987, lies near the innermost end of the bay.